tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ```

 The `\0` is actually called the null character in C. It uses this to know when to stop for many
 calculations and functions.
-Another interesting thing to point out since we're here, is the letters are
+Another interesting thing to point out with this, is that the letters are
-written with single quotes here in C. For example the `'B'`.
+written with single quotes in C. For example the `'B'`.
 In this case `'B'` is actually called a `char`
 (short for character), since it is a single letter.
 Strings are made up of an array of chars.

-In many modern languages I doubt you will encounter a string represented as an array in this manner.
+In many modern languages it would be rare to encounter a string represented as an array in this manner.
 Even in C they have the shorthand:

 ```c